 This fudge is freshly made in an American style to give it a creamy soft texture and flavour.
 The shop offers samples before you buy, a great opportunity to buy gifts and also a fudge making experience for those who want to have a go themselves.
-Before you leave, make sure you try the Fudge Kitchen’s invention of Drinking Fudge, an indulgent fudgey take on hot chocolate.
+Before you leave, why not pick up some of the Fudge Kitchen’s Drinking Fudge, an indulgent fudgey take on hot chocolate to make at home.

 Now a restaurant, this 16th century timbered house serves homemade pies and traditional roasts amongst other dishes on the menu.
 It takes its name from an influx of Flemish and Huguenot weavers who arrived in Canterbury in the 16th and 17th centuries.
 At the rear of the Old Weavers' House is an old ducking stool, which was historically used to punish disorderly or accused women, who were also known as ‘witches’.

 Originally created as a burial place for the Anglo-Saxon kings of Kent, it is part of the Canterbury World Heritage Site, along with the Cathedral and St Martin's Church.
 The impressive Abbey is situated outside the city walls and is sometimes missed by visitors.
 At the Abbey, you can also enjoy the museum and interactive audio tour.

 This Gothic cathedral is captivating – both in terms of its design and its history.
 Part of the Canterbury World Heritage Site, the cathedral dates back 1,400 years and was site of the infamous murder of Archbishop Thomas Beckett in 1170.
 The Medieval stained glass windows have now been restored to their full glory.